“The Man Gave Him a Pair of Snowshoes”

 Now, to the Golden Age of Illustration…

-“The Man Gave Him a Pair of Snowshoes” is a color print of a watercolor painting by the Danish illustrator, Kay Nielsen, from 1914.
+“The Man Gave Him a Pair of Snowshoes” is a watercolor painting by the Danish illustrator, Kay Nielsen, from 1914.
 Nielsen is one of the artists who became world renown during the Golden Age of Illustration.
-His career culminated with his collaboration with Disney on their film, Fantasia.
+His career culminated with his collaboration with Disney on the film, Fantasia.

 For more on Kay Nielsen, please visit his short biography here.